About the profile areas

 Frankston South is an established residential area, with several small commercial areas.

-Major features of the area include Frankston Reservoir, Baden Powell Reserve, Baxter Park, Delacombe Park, Overport Park, Paratea Reserve, Sweetwater Creek Nature Reserve, Frankston South Community and Recreation Centre, Olivers Hill and a number of schools.
+Major features of the area include Frankston Reservoir, Baden Powell Reserve, Baxter Park, Delacombe Park, Eliza Heights Reserve, Frankston Jamboree Park, Lawson Reserve, Overport Park, Paratea Reserve, Sweetwater Creek Lower Nature Reserve, Sweetwater Creek Upper Nature Reserve, William Hovell Reserve, Frankston South Community and Recreation Centre, Brahma Kumaris Centre for Spiritual Learning, Peninsula Gateway Shopping Centre, Olivers Hill and a number of schools.